jeremiah-c-leary/hdl-component-manager/docs/source/usage.rst

 publish
 -------

-Use the **publish** subcommand to push a version of a component to the component repository.
+Use the **publish** subcommand to push a version of a component to a repository.
 The arguments for the subcommand can be listed using the *-h* option:

 .. code-block:: bash